 Very interesting product.
 Standalone support, truly comprehensive cross-platform versions, stores the data using SQLCipher (which is open source) and never stores your data online.
 Doesn't match our goals.

 Both are closed source and not freely auditable by an independent external auditor.
-1Password in particular has never had first class support for Linux.
+1Password in particular has neglected Linux for years.